Specifying and Computing Causes for Query Answers in Databases via Database Repairs and Repair Programs: Introduction

+\red{Furthermore, the ASP paradigm is expressive enough to solve the intrinsically complex algorithmic tasks behind responsibility computation, in particular, of most responsible causes, without overkilling the problem.
+ASPs have exactly the required computational complexity for these tasks (c.f.
+Section \ref{sec:disc}).
+In this same direction, ASP systems have become particulary efficient, and are being used for solving hard combinatorial problems.
+In our case, we could do the actual computations directly using the ASP engines, without having to export the data to some external environment where {\em ad hoc} algorithms are implemented and run.
+Finally, the ASPs we propose can be used to specify an {\em abstract notion of cause} (c.f.
+Section \ref{sec:abstract}), from which specific forms of causes, such as tuple- and attribute-based causes can be obtained; and the generic ASPs can be easily adapted for those specific forms of causes, and others.}

 This paper is structured as follows.
-Section \ref{sec:back} provides background material on relational databases, database causality, database repairs, and answer-set programming (ASP).
-Section \ref{sec:cauRepair} establishes correspondences between causes and repairs, and introduces in particular, null-based causes and repairs.
-Section \ref{sec:specTuples} presents repair-programs to be used for tuple-based causality computation and reasoning.
-Section \ref{sec:dlv} shows ASPs in DLV and their executions.
+Section \ref{sec:back} provides background material on relational databases, database causality, database repairs, and answer-set programming.
+Section \ref{sec:cauRepair} establishes correspondences between causes and repairs, and introduces an abstract notion of cause on the basis of an abstract repair-semantics.
+Section \ref{sec:arepairs} introduces null-based repairs and causes.
+Section \ref{sec:specTuples} presents repair-programs for tuple-based causality computation and reasoning.
 Section \ref{sec:abc} presents answer-set programs for null-based repairs and null-based causes.
-Section \ref{sec:ics} introduces actual causes in the presence of ICs, and illustrates the corresponding repair programs that can be used for causality computation.
-Finally, Section \ref{sec:disc}, in more speculative terms, contains a discussion about research subjects that would naturally extend this work.
-This paper is a revised and extended version of \cite{foiks18}.\ignore{+++\footnote{This version contains a reformulated definition and presentation of null-based repairs, of attribute-based causes, several examples with programs in DVL, and the treatment of causes under integrity constraints.} Its extended version \cite{foiks18Corr} contains additional examples with DLV. +++}
+Section \ref{sec:ics} introduces actual causes in the presence of ICs, and illustrates the corresponding repair-programs that can be used for causality computation.
+Finally, Section \ref{sec:disc}, in more speculative terms, contains a discussion about research subjects that would naturally extend this work. \red{Appendices \ref{sec:dlv} and \ref{sec:B} show ASPs written and run in DLV.} This paper is a revised and extended version of \cite{foiks18}.\footnote{This version contains a reformulated definition and presentation of null-based repairs, of attribute-based causes, several examples with programs in DVL, and the treatment of causes under integrity constraints.} Its extended version \cite{foiks18Corr} contains additional examples with DLV.